hasinur1997/eduford/README.md

 # Eduford
-A practice project for html, css and responsive css
+A practice project for html, css and responsive css.
+It is a complete website template.